FlavScents AInsights Entry for para-Anisyl Nitrile (CAS: 874-90-8)

 8. Practical Insights for Formulators

-- Why This Material is Valuable: para-Anisyl nitrile provides a unique sweet, floral note that can enhance both flavor and fragrance compositions.
+- Why This Material is Valuable: para-Anisyl nitrile provides a unique sweet and floral note that is difficult to replicate with other materials.

-- Typical Synergies: Pairs well with other floral and sweet notes, such as vanilla and jasmine.
+- Typical Synergies: Pairs well with other floral and sweet notes, such as jasmine and vanilla.

-- Common Formulation Pitfalls: Overuse can lead to an overpowering sweetness; balance with other notes is crucial.
+- Common Formulation Pitfalls: Overuse can lead to an overpowering almond note; balance with other components is crucial.

-- Situations Where It is Frequently Over- or Under-Used: Often under-used in complex formulations where its subtlety can be lost.
+- Situations Where It is Frequently Over- or Under-Used: Often under-used in complex floral compositions where its subtlety can enhance depth.

 Citation hooks: FlavScents; industry practice